semoglou/Data-Analysis-Projetcs/README.md

 ### **Projects**

 1. **Least Squares Illumination Problem**
-   - Explore the efficient solutions to the least squares illumination problem.
+   - Explore the efficient solutions to the least squares illumination problem, aiming to optimize light distribution with minimal error.

 2. **SVD Classification of Handwritten Digits**
    - Implement Singular Value Decomposition (SVD) for the classification of handwritten digits, leveraging numerical linear algebra for enhanced accuracy.